A new platform for documentation and tutorials is launching soon.

 »Choosing a Language for your Project

 Consider which of the supported languages you are most familiar with and which language best fits your organization's current tooling.
-We work towards providing feature parity and a good user experience across all supported languages, but there may be instances when new features will not be available for languages with experimental support.
+We work towards providing feature parity and a good user experience across all supported languages, but there may be instances when new experimental features will not be available for all languages.

 If you plan to create and package your own constructs, we recommend choosing TypeScript.
 Using TypeScript allows you to use the cdktf constructs package generator to build and publish your constructs in multiple languages.